Jazz Chisholm Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Mets' 4.36 team ERA ranks 19th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- Mets pitchers combine to surrender 185 total home runs at a rate of 1.2 per game (to rank 13th in baseball).

-- His most recent time out was on Tuesday, Sept.
-19 against the Miami Marlins, when the lefty went 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw four innings, allowing four earned runs while giving up five hits.

-- In eight games this season, the 30-year-old has an ERA of 2.88, with 6.4 strikeouts per nine innings.
-Opponents are batting .245 against him.
+- In 26 games this season, the 28-year-old has a 5.37 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .293 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.